Fundator/ait-2017/README.md

 2. Download Ghostly, the competition host program
     * Windows: Either download the compiled Windows binary [ghostly-win32.zip](https://github.com/sandsmark/aicompo-tg17/releases) *(recommended)*, or [follow these instructions](https://github.com/sandsmark/aicompo-tg17#alternative).
     * Linux: [How to compile manually on Linux](https://github.com/sandsmark/aicompo-tg17#how-to-compile)
-3. Select your language of choice from the available supported languages.
+3. Select your language from the supported languages list.
 4. *(Optional)* To hit the ground running, take a look at the supplied scaffolding/sample code for each supported language.
-The code contains basic client/server logic needed to connect your bot to the Ghostly host program, and some assorted utility methods.
-Check out the *Sample Code* section below for instructions on how to get the code for your language of choice.
+The code contains basic client/server logic needed, as well as other boilerplate sections of code surrounding the actual AI.
+There are also a handfull of working "stupid-bots" you can work against as a MVP benchmark, or just look at some of their use of the utilities provided.
-4. For pain free entry submissions, follow the guidelines below for the required file and folder structure.
+4. For pain free entry submissions, follow the guidelines below for the required file and folder conventions.
 5. Happy coding!

 ### Supported languages
 Competition entries can be written in either of the following languages:
 * python
 * NodeJS
-* Java
-* C#

 ### Important: File and folder structure for automated entry submittion

-### Sample code
+For both python and NodeJS the only *strictly* enforced requirement is the need for a main file that's named according to the pattern:
+**entrypoint_NAME** where **NAME** also has to match the name in the socket connection code, and for NodeJS also in the script path. **MATS YOU THIS YES?**
+That's it.